blue-build/cli/template/templates/modules/containerfile/README.md

 Only compiler-based builds can use this module as it is built-in to the BlueBuild CLI tool.
 :::

 The `containerfile` module is a tool for adding custom [`Containerfile`](https://github.com/containers/common/blob/main/docs/Containerfile.5.md) instructions for custom image builds.
-This is useful when you wish to use some feature directly available in a `Containerfile`, but not in a bash module, such as copying from other OCI images with `COPY --from`.
+This is useful when you wish to use some feature directly available in a `Containerfile`, but not in a bash module, such as using a `RUN` instruction with custom mounts.

 Since standard compiler-based BlueBuild image builds generate a `Containerfile` from your recipe, there is no need to manage it yourself.
 However, we know that we also have technical users that would like to have the ability to customize their `Containerfile`.
 This is where the `containerfile` module comes into play.